-Greider Lakes Trail is a 9.4 mile moderately trafficked out and back trail located near Granite Falls, WA that features a lake and is rated as moderate.
+Greider Lakes Trail is a 9.4 mile moderately trafficked out and back trail located near Granite Falls, WA that features a lake and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from May until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash